george-hawkins/new-drone-build/parts.md

 F.PORT version 1 just supported a direct connection between receiver and flight controller with only the flight controller being capable of feeding the receiver with S.PORT style data.
 In June 2020, F.PORT version 2 came out where you can add in the usual S.PORT capable sensors like the [FLVSS](https://www.frsky-rc.com/product/flvss/).
 It's only version 2 that's of interest for our setup.
 See more details from [Oscar Liang](https://oscarliang.com/setup-frsky-fport/).

-#### Antennas
+#### RX antennas

-An alternative to taping the antennas to the arms is an atenna mount:
+An alternative to taping the antennas to the quadcopter arms is an atenna mount:

 * [antenna mount](https://www.banggood.com/FrSky-2_4G-Receiver-Antenna-Fixing-Seat-QAV-Receiver-Antenna-Fixing-Seat-Transparent-p-986935.html)
 * [antenna mount](https://www.banggood.com/CC3D-RC-Antenna-Pedestal-Antenna-Box-For-RC-Mutirotors-p-971903.html)